Incede/cryptoticket/guide.md

 ```

-The above 3 modules will run in individual docker containers.
+These modules run in individual docker containers.

 # Project Setup